Malcret/Malcret/README.md

-Hi, I'm a **Low-Level Developer** with **Autism** (specific interest in low-level programming), primarily C focused, with some decent knowledge about assembly (primarily x86_64) and some Zig notions among other things.
+Hi, I'm a **Low-Level Developer** with **Autism** (specific interest in low-level programming), primarily C focused, with good knowledge about assembly (primarily x86_64) and some good Zig notions, among other things.
 I really like to re-implement the wheel to learn and better understand how it works.
-I'm also a big Linux user (Arch BTW), I pretty much customized my entire [environment](https://github.com/Malcret/dotfiles), including my editor ([Neovim](https://github.com/Malcret/nulVim)).
+I'm also a Linux user (Arch BTW), I pretty much customized my entire [environment](https://github.com/Malcret/dotfiles), including my editor ([Neovim](https://github.com/Malcret/nulVim)).

 > **_NOTE:_** Most of my projects are private on GitHub, which explains the low actvity.

 My key focus include:
 - **Performance**, writing code with performance in mind.
-- **Modularity**, writing modular code, in a way that it can be modified and re-used without the need of refatoring (or only minor one).
+- **Modularity**, writing modular code, in a way that it can be modified and re-used without the need of refatoring (or only minor one) existing code.
 - **Readability**, writing readable code without sacrificing performance.
-- **Make it Work then Improve it**, when implementing new features, don't try too hard to writing perfect/optimal code, but do it once it works (if needed).
+- **Make it Work then Improve it**, when implementing new features, don't try too hard to write perfect/optimal code, but do it once it works (if needed).

 I mainly use these techno :
 <p align="center">